 Information for patients

-Section 4 of the recipient information leaflets for both the Pfizer-BioNTech and AstraZeneca vaccines state that like all medicines, the vaccines can cause side effects, although not everybody gets them.
+Section 4 of the recipient information leaflets for the Pfizer-BioNTech, AstraZeneca and Moderna vaccines state that like all medicines, the vaccines can cause side effects, although not everybody gets them.
 In clinical studies with the vaccine, most side effects were mild to moderate in nature and resolved within a few days with some still present a week after vaccination.
 Side effects that occurred in clinical trials with COVID-19 vaccines are listed.

 Patients are advised that if they get any side effects, to talk to their doctor, pharmacist or nurse.
 This includes possible side effects not listed in the leaflet.

 Patients who think they have suffered a side effect are encouraged to report it/them on a Yellow Card.
 Reporting information can be found at the coronavirus Yellow Card reporting site.
 Patients should include the vaccine brand and batch/lot number if available.